psas/GeigerLog/README.md

 had to be taken into account.
 Every time the file is written to, it is flushed and synced.
 If you will be using the counter in a different environment please feel free to create your own fork.

+Each time the counter registers a particle or ray entering the tube, the current UNIX timestamp is recorded to the file.
+This will allow the counts per second to be recorded easily.